givedirectly/Google-Partnership/README.md

 * Travis CI runs on each push to Github, unless the commit message has '[skip ci]' or a similar message inside it.
 You can trigger a run manually from the [Travis main page](https://travis-ci.com/givedirectly/Google-Partnership).
-Runs are recorded to the [Cypress dashboard](https://www.cypress.io/dashboard/).
+Runs are recorded to the [Cypress dashboard](https://www.cypress.io/dashboard/) if you modify `.travis.yml` and pass `--record` to Cypress (they are not enabled by default because of quota issues, so only pass `--record` if you need to debug Cypress).

 * Save and share your personal test results in a web interface using [Cypress dashboard](https://www.cypress.io/dashboard/).
 The dashboard also